jbyuki/one-small-step-for-vimkind/README.md

 Set `nest_if_no_args` to true.
 See [this issue](https://github.com/willothy/flatten.nvim/issues/41) for more informations.

+### `fzf-lua`

+Under special circumstances, the headless instance can fail.
+See [this issue](https://github.com/jbyuki/one-small-step-for-vimkind/issues/45#issuecomment-2125749906) for more details.

 ### Debugging plugins

 Breakpoints are path-sensitive so they should always be set in the executed file